KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_AttachActionSet
 	:dedent: 4

 As you can see, it's possible here to attach multiple Action Sets.
 But ``xrAttachSessionActionSets`` can only be called *once* per session.
-You have to know what Action Sets you will be using before the session can start - xrBeginSession() is called from PollEvents() once all setup is complete and the app is ready to proceed.
+You have to know what Action Sets you will be using before the session can start - xrBeginSession() is called from PollEvents() once all setup is complete and the application is ready to proceed.

 Now, we must poll the actions, once per-frame.
 Add these two calls in RenderFrame() just before the call to RenderLayer():